OkomoJacob/8d19d988d6f/README.md

 - It has been further noted that more sections need to be added and more modified, these were proposals from a team member

 ### Credits
-We will give credits to any collaboraator at each and every stage of commit.
+We will give credits to any collaboraator at each and every stage of commit. </ br>
 -Thank you